quicken/aws-meerkat/README.md

 - Your GitHub Username and Personal AccessToken or Bitbucket Username & Password
 - Your repository id
-- Your repository URL (The http url you would use with git clone)
+- Your repository URL (The HTTP URL you would use with git clone)
 - Discord Webhook Url
-- A hosted .png file for the discord avatar.
+- A hosted .png file for the Discord avatar.
 128px X 128px
-- An AWS Account (obviously)
+- An AWS account (obviously)
 - An AWS S3 Bucket.

 ### Provisioning Meerkat

 - Upload the release zip file to your S3 Bucket and make a note of the bucket name and object key.
-- Create a cloudformation stack using the cloudformation template provided in this repository: /cloudformation meerkat.yaml
+- Create a cloud formation stack using the cloud formation template provided in this repository: /cloudformation meerkat.yaml

-The cloudformation will provision the resources and permission required by meerkat.
+The cloud formation will provision the resources and permission required by Meerkat.

-If you already have a SNS Topic that is receiving Code Pipeline Events or Cloud Watch alarms simply subribe meerkat to that topic.
+If you already have an SNS Topic that is receiving Code Pipeline Events or Cloud Watch alarms simply subscribe meerkat to that topic.
 Otherwise, you can use the provisioned SNS Topic as a target for notifications.

+## Code Pipeline Bot

+For the bot to receive success and failure notifications.

+### Code Pipeline Events;

+The bot requires notification of the following events so that the bot can collate the information required to send notifications that are useful for troubleshooting build and deployment failures.

+- Pipeline execution Failed
+- Pipeline execution Succeeded
+- Action execution Failed
+- Action execution Succeeded.

+#### Pipeline execution Failed

+Raises a notification if the Pipeline Execution Fails.
+However, this event does not contain sufficient detail to troubleshoot the pipeline failure.

+As such, notifications based on this event rely on the availability of information collected by processing any associated "Action Events.
+Action events should be enabled to enrich notifications with troubleshooting data.

+#### Pipeline execution Succeeded

+Raises a notification if the Pipeline Execution succeeds.

+#### Action execution Succeeded

+Allows collecting commit information from the Source Provider.
+(GitHub or Bitbucket)

+#### Action execution Failed

+Allows collecting detailed information causing the pipeline failure.
+Failed CodeDeploy actions show diagnostic information related to the first instance to which deployment failed.
+In the case of a CodeBuild failure, show a link to the build log.

 #### Sample Code Pipeline

-This repository also contains an example cloud formation template that will provision an end to end AWS Code pipeline that will send notification to discord using Meerkat.
+This repository also contains an example cloud formation template that will provision an AWS Code pipeline that will send a notification to Discord using Meerkat.

 ## Setup